adamdecaf/old-emacs.d/readme.md

 * clone this repo to `$HOME/.emacs.d`
 * run emacs

-Also, some other packages you may want to install
+Notes for myself of things to install

     el-get-install haskell-mode
+    apt-get install erlang-mode